Excitotoxicity

 Low Ca^{2+} buffering and excitotoxicity under physiological stress and pathophysiological conditions in motor neuron (MNs).
 Low Ca^{2+} buffering in amyotrophic lateral sclerosis (ALS) vulnerable hypoglossal MNs exposes mitochondria to higher Ca^{2+} loads compared to highly buffered cells.
 Under normal physiological conditions, the neurotransmitter opens glutamate, NMDA and AMPA receptor channels, and voltage dependent Ca^{2+} channels (VDCC) with high glutamate release, which is taken up again by EAAT1 and EAAT2.
 This results in a small rise in intracellular calcium that can be buffered in the cell.
 In ALS, a disorder in the glutamate receptor channels leads to high calcium conductivity, resulting in high Ca^{2+} loads and increased risk for mitochondrial damage.
 This triggers the mitochondrial production of reactive oxygen species (ROS), which then inhibit glial EAAT2 function.
 This leads to further increases in the glutamate concentration at the synapse and further rises in postsynaptic calcium levels, contributing to the selective vulnerability of MNs in ALS.
 Jaiswal et al., 2009.

-In excitotoxicity, nerve cells suffer damage or death when the levels of otherwise necessary and safe neurotransmitters such as glutamate become pathologically high, resulting in excessive stimulation of receptors.
-For example, when glutamate receptors such as NMDA receptors or AMPA receptors encounter excessive levels of the excitatory neurotransmitter, glutamate, significant neuronal damage might ensue.
+Excitotoxicity is when nerve cells suffer damage or death when the levels of otherwise necessary and safe neurotransmitters such as glutamate become pathologically high, resulting in excessive stimulation of receptors.
+For example, when glutamate receptors such as NMDA receptors or AMPA receptors encounter excessive levels of the excitatory neurotransmitter glutamate, significant neuronal damage might ensue.
 Different mechanisms might lead to increased extracellular glutamate concentrations, e.g. reduced uptake by glutamate transporters (EAATs), synaptic hyperactivity, or abnormal release from different neural cell types.
 Excess glutamate allows high levels of calcium ions (Ca^{2+}) to enter the cell.
 Ca^{2+} influx into cells activates a number of enzymes, including phospholipases, endonucleases, and proteases such as calpain.
 These enzymes go on to damage cell structures such as components of the cytoskeleton, membrane, and DNA.
 In evolved, complex adaptive systems such as biological life it must be understood that mechanisms are rarely, if ever, simplistically direct.
 For example, NMDA, in subtoxic amounts, can block glutamate toxicity and induce neuronal survival.
-In addition to abnormally high neurotransmitter concentrations, also elevation of the extracellular potassium concentration, acidification and other mechanisms may contribute to excitotoxicity.
+In addition to abnormally high neurotransmitter concentrations, elevation of the extracellular potassium concentration, acidification and other mechanisms may contribute to excitotoxicity.